michel1991/ocp-java-11/modulars/md/migrations/MIGRATION.md

 until they are migrated to the module path, making option A correct and option D incorrect.
 A top-down migration immediately moves all modules to the module path as automatic modules making options B and E incorrect.
 Therefore, option F is the other correct answer.

+### Which are true statements about the majority of steps in migrating to a modular application?
+(Choose two.)
+* A. In a bottom-up migration, automatic modules turn into named modules.
+* B. In a bottom-up migration, named modules turn into automatic modules.
+* C. In a bottom-up migration, unnamed modules turn into named modules.
+* D. In a top-down migration, automatic modules turn into named modules.
+* E. In a top-down migration, named modules turn into automatic modules.
+* F. In a top-down migration, unnamed modules turn into named modules.

+A fully modular application has all named modules, making options B and E incorrect.
+A bottom-up migration starts out with unnamed modules, making option C correct.
+By contrast, a top-down migration starts by making all modules automatic modules, making option D correct.